JakeTheRabbit/HAGR/README.md

 ## Update 04/07/24

-I am in the process of rebuilding this deleted the mess it was and am adding automations back in as I reconcile 3 separate instances grow automation setups into one for a commercial licensed grow.
-Cherry picking the best bits from each iteration.
-Most of the features aren't uplaoded yet.
+I am currently in the process of rebuilding my grow automation setup.
+I deleted the previous messy setup and am now integrating automations from three separate instances into one system for a commercial licensed grow.
+I am cherry-picking the best features from each iteration.
+Most of the features have not been uploaded yet.

+I've also made an update to my sensors.
+I switched from using the THC-S sensor to the Teros-12 and the BGT-SEC(Z2) Teros 12 Compatible sensor.
+The THC-S sensors were not working reliably for me, likely due to incorrect calibration.
+I relied on online calibrations without doing a manual one myself, and I had no benchmark for accuracy.
+Additionally, many of the sensors broke and responded erratically.
+When I started verifying them with a Teros-12 Solus kit, I noticed significant discrepancies, which explained many of the issues I was encountering.

+I found a weekly manual reset to input EC, especially for 6" rockwool Grodan cubes is prett critical, even on the THC-S I could see that any slight error and the drippers no matter how hard p1 was pushed just couldn't claw back.
+It was also pretty fuckin frustrating when a THC-S would just randomly stop working.
+I couldn’t rely on the THC-S sensors to accurately indicate when my cubes were reset, which I confirmed after verifying with the Teros Solus kit.
+Since then, I’ve tested two Chinese-compatible sensors, and they provide readings very close to the Teros Solus.
+This is encouraging and offers me much more precision (and confidence) in monitoring dryback and subtrate ec in rockwool.

+For more information on using the Teros-12 / Teros-12 Compatible SDI-12 with ESP32, visit: Teros-12 / Teros-12 Compatible SDI-12 to ESP32.

 ## Useful Links